19101990/meme-generator/Task Result.md

 ## Used technologies / Frameworks

-I use the following technologies / frameworks in my project:
+I use React in my project.

-- React

-React had been one of the requirements.
+React has been one of the requirements of the challenge.

 ## Used 3rd Party Libraries